RThu6990/RThu6990/README.md

 ## I'm a Brother, Developer, and Teacher!

-- 🔭 I’m currently working on a Shopkeeper Project
+- 🔭 I’m currently working on a Standalone Print Invoice App for PC
 - 🌱 I’m currently learning everything
 - 👯 I’m looking to collaborate with other content creators and developers
 - ⚡ Fun fact: playing games